UN biodiversity talks in Nairobi push for conservation by 2030 - The Scoop

-NAIROBI – United Nations negotiators began talks Tuesday in Nairobi toward reaching a new global pact for protecting nature and wildlife, after a previous round of talks in March failed to make progress.
+NAIROBI (Reuters) – United Nations negotiators began talks Tuesday in Nairobi toward reaching a new global pact for protecting nature and wildlife, after a previous round of talks in March failed to make progress.

 With scientists warning that an estimated 1 million species are at risk of extinction, the UN is asking countries to designate 30% of their land and sea areas for conservation by 2030.